Cooking Bacon In The Oven: How-To

-Bacon is delicious and a favorite breakfast treat, but it’s a bit time consuming to make if you’re cooking for a crowd (big family meals) and it’s an item that needs to be babysat if cooking in a frying pan or electric griddle.
-If you haven’t tried cooking bacon in the oven, give it a try.
-The oven-method cooks up big batches of bacon quickly, evenly and it’s less messy.
-Here’s how to do it:
+Bacon is delicious and a favorite breakfast treat, but it’s a bit time consuming if you’re making it for a crowd (big family meals).
+It’s also an item that needs to be babysat if prepared in a frying pan or electric griddle (and the grease splatters, oh my!).

 wire rack (optional)